×

 If you are thinking about moving to Portugal, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Portugal is generally considered to be quite reasonable.
 Prices vary depending on the location, size and quality of property, but most one bedroom apartments in the city centre cost between 500 and 700 euros per month, while larger family homes can start at around 1000 euros.
-Rent prices are generally cheaper outside the cities, and Portugal's extensive coastline means that beachfront properties can be slightly more expensive than inland properties," said one expat who made the move to Portugal.
+Rent prices are generally cheaper outside the cities, and Portugal's extensive coastline means that beachfront properties can be slightly more expensive than inland properties," explained one expat living in Portugal.

 View More Answers